martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Delivering Digital Transformation – How charity IT and digital teams can work together effectively.md

   - /delivering-digital-transformation-how-charity-it-digital-teams-can-work-together-effectively/
 ---

-# Delivering Digital Transformation – How charity IT and digital teams can work together effectively

 Some key points of interest that I gleaned from Charity Comms’ [Digital transformation: How to get it right in your organisation](http://www.charitycomms.org.uk/articles/digital-transformation-how-to-get-it-right-in-your-organisation)

 ### The division of work between digital and IT is often unclear